-The Heritage Officer will be in charge of all older club records and of the archive of photographs.
+The Archive Officer will be in charge of all older club records and of the archive of photographs.

 RULES OF THE CLUB

 The Committee shall have the power to amend Club rules including Guidelines for Members and Guidelines for Leaders.
 Such rules shall be in accordance with the articles of the Club's Constitution and the policies of Mountaineering Ireland.

 AMENDMENTS TO THE CONSTITUTION OF THE CLUB